 This section describes protocols for the systematic monitoring of bird activities, abundance and mortalities at tailings ponds.
 Several monitoring approaches are needed to meet the objectives of the program and to quantify key parameters of interest.
-The key parameters of interest are 1) bird contact, or landing, rates, 2) bird mortalities, and 3) identification of sensitive/at risk species.
+The key parameters of interest are 1) bird contact with process affected water, or landing, rates, 2) bird mortalities, and 3) identification of sensitive/at risk species.
 The following three protocols should be implemented in order to quantify these parameters: